How to Watch the NHL Draft 2022

 Like the NFL Draft, the NHL Draft contains seven rounds.
 A combination of the previous season’s standings, the results of the NHL Draft Lottery, and draft-related trades determine the order of each round.

 Not all draftees make the cut.
 Because NHL team rosters feature up to 23 active players, draftees must prove themselves during the preseason.
 But it’s always exciting to see a drafted player make a splash on the big stage.

-ESPN and ESPN+ is where you’ll find round one TV coverage of the 2022 NHL Draft, while NHL Network and ESPN+ will have you covered for the remaining rounds.
+ESPN and ESPN+ are where you’ll find round one TV coverage of the 2022 NHL Draft, while NHL Network and ESPN+ will have you covered for the remaining rounds.

-ESPN+ offers the cheapest plan for watching the NHL Draft.
+At $9.99 a month, ESPN+ offers the cheapest plan for watching the NHL Draft.
 Otherwise, Sling TV is the most inexpensive way to get ESPN and NHL Network.
-The live TV streaming service carries ESPN in its Sling Orange plan ($35.00 a month) and NHL Network in its Sports Extra add-on ($11.00 a month).
+The live TV streaming service carries ESPN in its Sling Orange plan ($40.00 a month) and NHL Network in its Sports Extra add-on ($11.00 a month).